Is it me, or are we becoming a nation of protein fanatics?

-It’s also important to remember that a target of 120grams of protein each day doesn’t mean 120 grams of protein from animal products and protein powder!
+It’s also important to remember that a target of 120grams of protein each day doesn’t mean 120 grams of protein from meat, fish, eggs and protein powder!
 Everything you eat in a day contributes to your overall protein intake in some way, including some great sources that may surprise you!

 Here are some great sources of additional protein that you may already be eating without even knowing it!

 100 grams broccoli: 4 grams protein